 In this tutorial blog I’m going to explain how to create the colorful butterfly pyrography artwork that I put on a wooden book.
 The wooden book was nothing more than a hinged box that was designed to look like a book.
 I bought the box at a craft store and when I saw it I had this instant vision of a butterfly on a flower.
 My vision was that the book covers would show the same image, but opposite versions of it.
 The front looks down on the butterfly and the back looks up at the butterfly.
 This is one of the few times where I had a clear vision or concept of what I wanted to do.
 Plus the project was a lot of fun, and it’s very easy to do.

-Click on the image to the left to watch a YouTube tutorial video of this project.
+Click on the thumbnail to the left to watch a YouTube tutorial video of this project, or click on this link: https://youtu.be/k-p3jefjk6M

 SKILL LEVEL: 1